Welcome to today's edition of the Rush 24-7 podcast.

 You had John Boehner, the Republican leader in the House yesterday, saying that he was beginning to wonder if Democrats were more interested in protecting terrorists than they were in protecting Americans.

-Whoa, it's gonna get low?
+Whoa, it's going to get low?

-It's gonna get mean, Bob?
+It's going to get mean, Bob.

 We got a movie coming to this country about assassinating President Bush because of this.